ecotaxa/ecotaxa_back/py/cmds/README.md

 Copy/paste the last section (signalled by "-- Running upgrade...") at the end of `upgrade_prod.sql`.

-Alternatively you can generate only the _last_ script, provided you noted down the previous revision, e.g.:
+Alternatively you can generate only the _last_ script, providing the down_revision (previous version, supposed to be in DB), e.g.:

 `PATH=../venv38/bin PYTHONPATH=..
-APP_CONFIG=../config.ini alembic upgrade --sql 1b1beb672279:head
+APP_CONFIG=../config.ini alembic upgrade --sql 0a3132f436fb:head
 `

 Finally upgrade your local DB: